Mechi Multiple Campus: Mechi Campus Cricket Ground

 The Mechi Campus Cricket Ground is located within the grounds of Mechi Multiple Campus in Bhadrapur, Jhapa, Province No. 1, Nepal.
 It is one of several sports facilities available at the campus, which also includes a football ground and a basketball court.
 The cricket ground, also known as Mechi Cricket Ground (MCG), has been the subject of recent renovations and discussions regarding its improvement to support cricket development in the region.

 Notable people

 Some of the eminent graduates of the college are Bishwa Prakash Sharma (MP and Nepali Congress general secretary), Yubaraj Khatiwada (Finance Minister of Nepal), CP Mainali (former Deputy Prime Minister and NCP leader), RK Mainali (NCP leader), Biswa Prakash Sharma (NC leader), Rajendra Lingden (RPP leader), and Arpan Sharma Kattel (former Guinness World Record holder).
-Nawaraj Parajuli (the lead engineer for the USPS Boise RPDC) KR Khambu (author) serves as a professor in the college, whose autobiographical memoir "Chaya Ko Laskar" was unveiled in 2019 by the then Prime Minister KP Sharma Oli.
+Nawaraj Parajuli (the lead engineer for the United States Postal Service (USPS) Boise RPDC) KR Khambu (author) serves as a professor in the college, whose autobiographical memoir "Chaya Ko Laskar" was unveiled in 2019 by the then Prime Minister KP Sharma Oli.